davejacobs/mint/doc/TUTORIAL.md

     mint publish Document.md --layout default --style nord

-### Extract titles from filenames
+### Insert title heading

-Use the filename as the document title:
+Insert the document's title as an H1 heading into the content:

-    mint publish my-article.md --file-title
+    mint publish Document.md --insert-title-heading

-This removes the `.md` extension from the filename and uses it as both the HTML title and an H1 heading.
+This extracts the title from metadata or filename and injects it as an H1 heading at the top of the document content.

-### Preserve directory structure
+### Flatten directory structure

-Keep your source directory structure in the output:
+Directory structure is preserved by default (except for directories dropped by `--autodrop`).
+To flatten all files into the destination directory:

-    mint publish docs/**/*.md --destination public --preserve-structure
+    mint publish docs/**/*.md --destination public --no-preserve-structure

-For all available options, see `man mint`.
+Note that if there are multiple files with the same name, only one will be kept.
+(Don't depend on the ordering of which one will be kept in the case of a collision.)

 ## Digital gardens

-Convert multiple linked Markdown files into a connected website:
+Convert multiple cross-linked Markdown files into a connected "digital garden":

-    mint publish my-garden/**/*.md --destination public --template garden
+    mint publish Garden/**/*.md --destination public --navigation --navigation-title "My Garden"

-This creates an HTML site with:
+This publishes a set of documents with:
-- All your Markdown files converted to HTML

 - Links between files preserved
-- Navigation sidebar showing all pages
+- A navigation sidebar correctly linking to all other pages
 - Consistent styling across the site

-You can also use the `--recursive` option to automatically include subdirectories:

-    mint publish my-garden . --recursive --destination public --template garden
+By default, the style will be inlined into each page, but you can also choose to create and link to one external stylesheet using `--style-mode external`.

 ## Configuration